 The Family Resource Centre on Level 2 (near the main reception desk) also offers families computer and internet access, printing, free WiFi, phones, faxes, information on local support groups and services, health information resources, and volunteers who are on hand to assist in any way they can.
-The Centre, managed by the Children’s Hospital Foundation, offers a lounge and a play area for children up to eight years.
+For more information visit the Children’s Hospital Foundation website.

 Patient Entertainment System